The Avada Live Interface

 For privacy reasons YouTube needs your permission to be loaded.

-The Toolbar runs along the very top of the page in Avada Live.
-This provides access to many page building tools, in much the way it does in the back-end builder.
-It is also sticky, so it always remains at the top of the page as you scroll, providing constant access to its important functions.
-Let’s have a look at this central component of Avada Live.
+The Toolbar runs along the very top of the page in the Avada Live Visual Builder.
+This provides access to many page-building tools in much the same way as the back-end builder.
+It is also sticky, so it always remains at the top of the page as you scroll, providing constant access to its essential functions.
+Let’s have a look at these central components:

-When you are in Avada Live, the only things that really differentiates it from a front-end page is the Toolbar along the top, and the few icons overlaid on the content.
-It is when you mouse over these icons, that you can fully see and access the Element Controls.
+When you are in Avada Live, the only things that really differentiate it from a front-end page are the Toolbar along the top and the few icons overlaid on the content.
+It is when you mouse over these icons that you can fully see and access the Element Controls.

-There are four tabs across the top, Design Elements, Library Elements, Nested Columns, an Studio.
-You can also search for an element with the search facility.
+There are four tabs across the top: (A) Design Elements, (B) Library Elements, (C) Nested Columns, and (D) Avada Studio.
+You can also search for an Element using the (E) search option.

 When you mouse over an element, it expands to show the full range of controls for that item.
-The majority of these controls are the same for all elements, although there are a few specific to the item.
-For example, all items have Edit, Add, Clone, Library, Delete and Drag icons, with the exception of child elements and individual columns inside a Nested Columns Element, which can’t be saved independently to the library, and so don’t have the Library icon.
-Also, Columns have an additional control to change the Column Size.
+The majority of these controls are the same across all Avada Elements, though a few are specific to the item.
+For example, all items have (A) Drag Element, (B) Clone Element, (C) Edit Element Options, (D) Add Element Below, (E) Save Element, and (F) Delete Element icons, except for child elements and individual columns inside a Nested Columns Element, which can’t be saved independently to the library, and so don’t have the Library icon.
+Also, Avada Columns have an additional control to change the Column Size.

 Depending on the type of page content you are editing, you will also notice some different colors on the Element Controls.
 This is to help differentiate content at a glance.